All Episodes

 I'm not sure what this is.

-Oh, I got a great call about you yesterday from a buddy of mine, and he goes, uh, I was listening the other day, and Linda was on.
+Oh, I got a great call about you yesterday from a buddy of mine, and he goes, I was listening the other day, and Linda was on.

-Um, and this is a person that used to live in New York.
+And this is a person that used to live in New York.

-And says, man, does she have a thick New York accent?
+Okay, man, does she have a thick New York accent?

-I said, Yeah, I make fun of it all the time.
+I said, yeah, I make fun of it all the time.

 Only on certain words.

-No, you have a thick New York accent, especially when you you don't take your happy pills and you're pissed off at me for whatever reason of the day.
+No, you have a thick New York accent, especially when you don't take your happy pills and you're pissed off at me for whatever reason of the day.

 Listen, three hours a day is all we ask of my bad attitude.